waits motionless on the flower petals

 - Not Threatened

-Small and flattened with long, crab-like front legs held out to the sides, the crab spider varies widely in colour from white to yellow, green and brown.
+The ambush artist of the flower garden.
+A spider that does not build webs.
+Small and flattened with long, crab-like front legs held out to the sides.
+The crab spider varies widely in colour.
+White to yellow, green and brown.
 Many species can change colour slowly to match the flower they are hiding on.
 This camouflage is their superpower.
 A spider that wears the colour of its hunting ground.

 The colour change is not instantaneous.
-It takes several days, triggered by the spider moulting and producing new pigment to match its surroundings.
+It takes several days.
+Triggered by the spider moulting and producing new pigment to match its surroundings.
 A white spider on a white flower may turn yellow after a week on a yellow bloom.
 A slow transformation.
 A patient hunter.

 The flower is white.
 The spider is white.
 The bee lands.
 The spider strikes.
 The bee does not see it coming.